Cam Newton, Cowboys LBs Among Veterans On Hot Seat After NFL Draft

 Cam Newton, New England Patriots quarterback

 The Patriots used their No. 15 overall pick to draft Alabama signal-caller Mac Jones.
-Jones widely is regarded as the most NFL-ready quarterback in the class with his former coach even believing he would be ready to start Week 1.
-So, while Patriots head coach Bill Belichick tabbed Newton as the starter heading into the season, it certainly shouldn’t be a sign of long-term confidence for the Newton camp.
+Jones widely is regarded as the most NFL-ready quarterback in the class while his former coach even believes he could be ready to start Week 1.
+So, while Patriots head coach Bill Belichick tabbed Newton as the starter heading into the season even after the selection, it certainly shouldn’t be a sign of long-term confidence for the Newton camp.

 Andy Dalton, Chicago Bears quarterback

-The Cowboys had Penn State linebacker Micah Parsons fall to them at No. 12 overall after trading back and picking up a third-round pick from the Philadelphia Eagles.
-And while the Cowboys had bigger defensive needs — cornerback, safety — owner Jerry Jones noted they couldn’t pass on Parsons as he was the highest-ranked defensive player on their board.
-They grabbed LSU product Jabari Cox in the fourth round, as well.
-It does, however, put Vander Esch and Smith on notice.
+The Cowboys had Penn State linebacker Micah Parsons fall to them at No. 12 overall even after trading back.
+And while the Cowboys had bigger defensive needs — cornerback, safety — owner Jerry Jones noted Parsons was the highest-ranked defensive player on Dallas’ big board.
+They doubled down and grabbed LSU linebacker Jabari Cox in the fourth round, as well.
+So, it clearly puts Vander Esch and Smith on notice.
 Vander Esch has missed 13 games over the past two seasons while Smith took a massive step backward in 2020.
-It’s almost definite one will not be with the Cowboys next season (Dallas declined Vander Esch’s fifth-year option) based on financial constraints and salary-cap issues.
+It’s almost definite one will not be with the Cowboys next season, and perhaps Dallas signaled who that will be by declining Vander Esch’s fifth-year option.

 Jimmy Garoppolo, San Francisco 49ers quarterback

 Garoppolo knew his fate hung in the balance as soon as the 49ers traded up for the No. 3 overall pick in March.
-San Francisco used it to select quarterback Trey Lance, whose long-term potential has tantalized those around the league, in Thursday’s first round.
-The 49ers seem to have dug their feet into the fact they won’t trade Garoppolo this offseason, and whether that proves true or not, it doesn’t mean he’ll be the starter past Week 6 if he struggles, gets hurt, or if Kyle Shanahan simply wants to pull the plug.
+San Francisco used it to select quarterback Trey Lance, whose long-term potential has tantalized those around the league.
+The 49ers seem to have dug their feet into the fact they won’t trade Garoppolo this offseason, and whether that proves true or not, it doesn’t guarantee he’ll be the starter past Week 6 if he struggles, gets hurt, or if head coach Kyle Shanahan simply pulls the plug.

 Melvin Gordon, Denver Broncos running back